Copyright (c) Microsoft Corporation.

 raise ValueError(f"y_pos exceeds page height and is out of bounds: y={y}, page_height={page_height}")

-# Create a small overlay PDF in memory
+# Create overlay buffer

 r, g, b = font_color